/ Updated in March 20120 /

 - My friend sent it by hand on the last day of the submission.
 My advice: If you wanna be safe, submit it by hand.

-o Result Announcement of the 2nd round selection by NIIED: 1 May 2018
+o Result Announcement of the 2nd round selection by NIIED: Late May 2020

 - After I submitted the application form, there was no news until one random afternoon, I received a call from Korean Embassy saying that I was selected and they gave me the interview details.